One of the basic properties of music is being a language, unlike any other language, yet a language. Else neither composition, nor

 This has its price, which is showing in need for preparation, cautious choice of materials, methods and some extra work.

-Therefore compiled language show advantage in terms of writing audio software.
+For time-critical tasks in sound and music computation, compiled language show advantage in terms of writing audio software.

 It performs well in terms of tradition and innovation, computing power and demands on the author/programmer,